 One of the perks of teaching is that you could potentially have access to multiple student loan forgiveness programs.
 Eligibility requirements vary, but some programs will forgive your debt after just a few years.

 What are eligibility requirements for student loan forgiveness for teachers?

 Each student loan forgiveness program for teachers has different eligibility requirements.
 For example, some forgiveness programs are only available if you work at an eligible public school or teach a specific subject.
 Other forgiveness options may be more lenient in this area.
-Just like you expect of your students, you may need to buckle down and do a little homework to figure out if your loan is eligible for forgiveness.

-One common requirement, especially for federal forgiveness programs, is that your student loans cannot be in default.
+One common requirement, especially for federal forgiveness programs, is that your student loans can’t be in default.
 The potential to lose out on student loan forgiveness benefits is just one more reason why keeping up with your student loan repayment schedule is so important.